ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-2-java-intro.rst

     :randomize:
     :blockanswer: 0 1 2 3

-    Put the blocks in order to create the first line for the ``main`` method.
+    Drag or click on the blocks you need to move them from the top section into the yellow area to create the first line for the ``main`` method.
 There are extra blocks that you don't need.
     ~~~~
     --blocks--
     public static